...

 5. Satellite Internet

-Satellite internet is an option for users in remote or rural areas where traditional broadband services are unavailable.
-It works by transmitting internet signals from satellites in orbit to a dish installed at the user’s location.
+Satellite Internet is designed for users in rural and remote areas where traditional broadband options like fiber, cable, or DSL are not available.
+It works by transmitting data between satellites in orbit and a satellite dish installed at the user’s home.

-• Users in remote areas with no fiber, DSL, or cable access
+• Users in rural or remote locations with no wired broadband access

 Pros